Walmart Stock Zooms On Joint Bid With Microsoft For TikTok As Kevin Mayer Exit Continues To Reverberate

 The valuation of the deal is a bit of a moving target but is believed to be in the $20 billion to $30 billion range.

-Meanwhile, the stunning exit of TikTok CEO Kevin Mayer after only three months on the job is continuing to resonate.
-According to CNBC, Mayer was initially planning to announce his departure next week along with news of a sale but decided to push up the timing.
-In the assessment of many, Mayer will not lack for incoming interest from a range of tech and media companies in the coming weeks.
+Meanwhile, the stunning exit of TikTok CEO Kevin Mayer after only three months on the job is continuing to resonate in media, tech and finance circles.
+Given his track record, Mayer will not lack for incoming interest from a range of tech and media companies in the coming weeks and months even though his departure was sudden.

-Before joining TikTok in the spring, he had a long run at Disney, spearheading major M&A transactions like the Fox, Marvel, Pixar and Lucasfilm deals and also running the company’s direct-to-consumer unit and shepherding Disney+.
-Once considered the heir apparent to Bob Iger, Mayer was passed over in favor of Bob Chapek when Iger passed the baton last February.
+Before joining TikTok in the spring, he had a long run at Disney.
+In a senior strategy role, he spearheaded major M&A transactions like the Fox, Marvel, Pixar and Lucasfilm deals.
+He was then promoted to head the newly formed Direct-to-Consumer & International division, running the company’s streaming efforts and shepherding the successful launch of Disney+ last November.
+Once considered the heir apparent to longtime CEO Bob Iger, Mayer was passed over in favor of Bob Chapek when Iger passed the baton last February.

 In separate notes to clients Thursday, Wedbush Securities analyst Daniel Ives said Walmart’s interest likely “seals the deal” that Microsoft — not Oracle or other bidders — will prevail.
 He also said the loss of Mayer is a “huge blow” to TikTok’s efforts to fight Trump in court.